elasticsearch-dump/elasticsearch-dump/README.md

 --s3ACL
                     S3 ACL: private | public-read | public-read-write | authenticated-read | aws-exec-read |
-                    bucket-owner-read | bucket-owner-full-control [default private]
+                    bucket-owner-read | bucket-owner-full-control [default private] --s3StorageClass
+                    Set the Storage Class used for s3 (default: STANDARD)

 --retryDelayBase
                     The base number of milliseconds to use in the exponential backoff for operation retries. (s3)